likstanov/xray-logger/README.md

 # xray-logger (server) .env example
 PORT=8080

-#true if nginx/Cloudflare is behind the server and you need a client IP from X-Forwarded-For.
+# true if nginx/Cloudflare is behind the server and you need a client IP from X-Forwarded-For.
-#On the proxy server, you need to transmit the client's address in the stub:
+# On the proxy server, you need to transmit the client's address in the stub:
-#proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
+# proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
-#proxy_set_header X-Real-IP $remote_addr;
+# proxy_set_header X-Real-IP $remote_addr;
 TRUST_PROXY=false

-#openssl rand -base64 32
+# openssl rand -base64 32
 ENCRYPTION_KEY_BASE64=JeQ7i6EsZE58Z16v6LjhPstC742uAhePd6L42eHNfaA=

+# data for initialization and connection to the database
 PGHOST=db
 PGPORT=5432
 PGDATABASE=xray_logger
 PGUSER=xraylogger
 PGPASSWORD=postgresqlPassword

-# request body limit for /api/v1/logs
+# request body limit for API
 BODY_LIMIT=25mb

 # Optional: comma-separated node names to accept (leave empty to accept all)